OpenDDS/OpenDDS/docs/internal/unit_tests.rst

 To use GTest in a test, add ``#include <gtest/gtest.h>``.
 Then add the ``googletest`` dependency to the MPC project for your test.
 This provides you with many helpful tools to simplify the writing of tests.
-When creating your test, the first step is to create a normal main function, with argc and argv.
+When creating your test, the first step is to create a normal ``int main`` function.
 Inside the function we need to initialize google tests, then we set the return value as ``RUN_ALL_TESTS();``.

 .. code-block:: cpp